proplot-dev/proplot/docs/configuration.rst

 Meta-settings
 -------------

-Some ProPlot settings may be more accurately described as "meta-settings", as they change several matplotlib and ProPlot settings at once (note that settings are only synced when they are changed on the `~proplot.config.rc` object rather than the `~proplot.config.rc_proplot` and `~proplot.config.rc_matplotlib` dictionaries).
+Some proplot settings may be more accurately described as "meta-settings", as they change several matplotlib and proplot settings at once (note that settings are only synced when they are changed on the `~proplot.config.rc` object rather than the `~proplot.config.rc_proplot` and `~proplot.config.rc_matplotlib` dictionaries).
 Here's a broad overview of the "meta-settings":